Kedar-Khedkar/Web-scraping-IMDB-movies/README.md

 # Webscraping IMDB movies using Beautifulsoup
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)</br>
-This repo consist of scraping of sci-fi movies from IMDB using Beautifulsoup and storing it in a csv file.
+This repo consist of scraping of top 50 sci-fi movies from IMDB using Beautifulsoup and storing it in a csv file.